TourmalineCore/inner-circle-compensations-ui/README.md

 ## E2E tests

-For e2e local tests you must to ask your colleagues for the `cypress.config.local.ts` file
+For e2e tests you must to ask your colleagues for the `cypress.config.prod.ts` file if it needs

 to open cypress use this command